yididiel7/docs/content/ar-sandbox.md

 ![Lowest](/images/ar-sandbox/7-E-lowest-db2aad81b1.jpg)

-Then press the 1 key to capture this tie-point.
+Then press the 1 key (Num Pad) to capture this tie-point.
 After a brief moment, the software will automatically move the projected cross-hairs to the next tie-point.

 Repeat this process for the remaining 11 tie-points at this depth.
 Once the white projected cross-hairs are back at their original position, you're ready to switch to a taller spacer.